Skip to main content

 Masks often become contaminated during donning, not during use.
 Double-bag packaging helps reduce exposure during controlled entry, but only if operators follow handling discipline: open bags in the right zones, avoid bench placement, and only handle straps/edges.
 Treat the mask front as contamination-sensitive.

-Donning (gowning) education: ISO-first, then EU Annex 1 context
+Donning education: ISO-first, then EU Annex 1 context

-• Step 1: hands and behavior: complete required hand hygiene; minimize talking during gowning; move deliberately to reduce particle shedding.
+• Step 1: complete required hand hygiene; minimize talking; move deliberately.

-• Step 2: hair/beard containment: ensure all hair is fully contained before mask placement (exposed hair drives contamination).
+• Step 2: ensure all hair is fully contained before mask placement.

-• Step 3: mask placement: handle only earloops; seat mask over nose and under chin; shape nosepiece to reduce gaps.
+• Step 3: handle only earloops; seat mask over nose and under chin; shape nosepiece to reduce gaps.

-• Step 4: do not touch the front: once donned, avoid adjusting the mask front.
-If fit is wrong, replace rather than “rework.”
+• Step 4: once donned, avoid adjusting the mask front.
+If fit is wrong, replace rather than "rework."

-• Step 5: integrate with hood/coverall: ensure hood/coverall closure does not dislodge the mask and does not leave exposed skin in the breathing zone (SOP dependent).
+• Step 5: ensure hood/coverall closure does not dislodge the mask and does not leave exposed skin in the breathing zone.

-• Step 6: change-out triggers: replace masks if wet, damaged, contaminated, or at SOP-defined time intervals.
+• Step 6: replace masks if wet, damaged, contaminated, or at SOP-defined time intervals.

-EU Annex 1 context (sterile manufacturing): Annex 1 places increased emphasis on contamination-control strategy, gowning suitability, and training discipline for sterile medicinal product manufacture.
-If your facility operates under Annex 1 expectations, ensure mask selection (sterile vs. non-sterile), gowning sequence, and change-out cadence are explicitly defined and enforced by SOP and risk assessment.
-In many Annex 1 applications, sterile masks and more stringent gowning systems are required for higher-grade areas.
+EU Annex 1 context: Annex 1 places increased emphasis on contamination-control strategy, gowning suitability, and training discipline for sterile medicinal product manufacture.
+If your facility operates under Annex 1 expectations, ensure mask selection (sterile vs. non-sterile), gowning sequence, and change-out cadence are explicitly defined by SOP and risk assessment.

 • Mask below the nose: defeats source control; retrain immediately.